 Brooklyn’s Atlantic Avenue was developed in the late 19th and early 20th centuries as an industrial and commercial corridor, and many of its older buildings have recently been converted to residential use.
 The appearance of these converted lofts is the principle design cue for Atlantic Terrace, a new mixed-income and mixed-use development with 80 affordable and market-rate cooperative apartments, ground floor retail space, and underground attended parking.

-“Green” standards are incorporated into all aspects of the architectural design and mechanical and electrical systems.
-A highly efficient heat pump system features condensing boilers and cooling tower, working together with high-performance windows and a tightly constructed, well-insulated exterior wall to create an energy efficient and comfortable building.
+Sustainability standards are incorporated into all aspects of the architectural design and mechanical and electrical systems.
+A highly efficient heat pump system features condensing boilers and cooling tower, which work together with high-performance windows and a tightly constructed, well-insulated exterior wall to create an energy efficient and comfortable building.
 Interior finishes include both recycled and rapidly renewable materials as well as locally built cabinetry from sustainably harvested wood.
 A planted outdoor terrace at the second floor is visible from the bright, daylit public corridors and forms a restful visual focal point for building residents.